Visual studio code

 In the ``configurePresets`` fields you will enter all the options

 required for the project configuration.
-If an options is not mentioned
+If an option is not mentioned

 CMake will automatically detect the value to use.
 CMake variables such